GoeunUZH/IOTA_p2p_PySPG/README.md

 4. sim.spg wherech actually defines the "experiment": it assigns the parameters ranges, using pyspg sintax (see [pyspg wiki](https://github.com/tessonec/PySPG/wiki/Tutorial%3A-A-crash-course))

+5. sim_powerLawFloat.go is the Autopeering simulation from IOTA team golang

  ## Results intepretation